Controllable LLM Reasoning via Sparse Autoencoder-Based Steering: Experiments

 \subsection{Correcting Erroneous Reasoning Paths via Strategy Control (RQ3)}

 \paragraph{Setup.} To demonstrate the practical value of strategy control, we test whether controlling reasoning strategies can correct errors \textbf{even after the LRM has already generated a wrong answer}---a more challenging setting than simple generation.
 Specifically, we sample incorrect LRM responses on the MATH500~\citep{math500}, AIME25~\citep{AIME}, and GPQA~\citep{gpqa}, and attempt to correct them during an extended reasoning process (See Appendix~\ref{app:correct_set_up} for sample details and dataset statistics).
 Following Budget Forcing~\citep{s1}, we insert a ``wait'' token at the end of the initial, flawed reasoning to induce further thinking.
 During this extended reasoning phase, we apply SAE-Steering to control the LRM's subsequent reasoning strategy.
 To select the most appropriate strategy for different problems, we train a strategy router (Appendix~\ref{app:router}).
-We compare our approach with two common self-correction baselines: (1) Budget Forcing~\citep{s1}, which only extends reasoning without strategic guidance; and (2) Self-Reflection~\citep{self_reflection}, which prompts the LRM to reflect on its previous answer and generate a new response.
+We compare our approach with three baselines: (1) Budget Forcing~\citep{s1}, which only extends reasoning without strategic guidance; (2) Self-Reflection~\citep{self_reflection}, which prompts the LRM to reflect on its previous answer and generate a new response; and (3) Vector Steering, which derives control vectors from contrastive reasoning trajectories and applies them during the extended reasoning phase to steer the LRM toward the target strategy.